-Today’s Regard for Co-Occurring Disorders
+Today’s Outlook on Co-Occurring Disorders

 Integrated recovery plans are designed to deliver the following:

 - Treatment that permits patients to overcome mental health disorders, including low attention spans, low motivational levels, and fears of socializing.

 - Care that pays close attention to mental health, because not addressing mental health disorders complicates efforts to address substance abuse disorders.
 Rehab efforts could be in vain when a co-occurring condition is overlooked.